buz321/AWS/AWS Solution Architect.md

 ## throttling limits (api gateway)
 the burst limit represents the target maximum number of concurrent request submissions that API Gateway will fulfill before returning 429 Too Many Requests error responses.

+## AWS Cognito
+Amazon Cognito is designed for developers who want to add user management and sync functionality to their mobile and web apps.